oyvczfo05177/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote, though succinct, reminds us that focusing on optimizing code too early in the development process can lead to unnecessary complexity, reduced readability, and potentially introduce bugs.
 It suggests that before optimizing, programmers should first ensure their code is correct, clear, and maintainable.
 Optimization should come later, based on performance measurements and only when it's truly needed.
 This principle encourages a balanced approach to software engineering, prioritizing functionality, clarity, and adaptability over speculative speed enhancements.

+# 2024-03-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Next, planning ahead is crucial for success.
+Make a plan for your day, week, or even month, depending on your project.
+Planning ahead will allow you time to think about potential obstacles and challenges, so you're better prepared to tackle them.
+It will also help to organize your thoughts and ideas, making it easier to implement your plan effectively.
+ - 来自NLP